Advanced WordPress User Management Plugin

 Importing users with custom data

-In this article you can see how you can use a plugin to correctly map a CSV file to create users and their custom fields.
+In this article, you can use a plugin to correctly map a CSV file to create users and their custom fields.

 CSV Custom Fields